jan-dh/md-blog/src/pages/working-with-babel-7-and-webpack/index.md

 ## Summing things up
 Babel can do a lot of great things and this post just scratches the surface.
 You can integrate this basic setup in to your own projects and use it as a starting point to optimize your code further.

+### Updating to 7.4
+If you are using Babel 7.4, make sure to check out my post on [Updating to Babel 7.4](https://www.thebasement.be/updating-to-babel-7.4/).